tock/tock/doc/courses/sosp/application.md

 Take a look at the code in `main.c`.
 So far, this application merely prints "Hello, World!".

-The code uses the standard C library routine `snprintf` to compose a message using a format string, and then prints it to the console.
+The code uses the standard C library routine `printf` to compose a message using a format string and print it to the console.

 It could have accomplished the output by invoking Tock system calls directly, but just like in other systems, a user library (in `userland/libtock/`)